Interacting diffusions and trees of excursions: convergence and comparison: Introduction

 for $t\geq 0$ where $G$ is a finite or countable set and $(B_t(i))_{t\geq 0}$, $i\in G$, are independent standard Brownian motions and where $(m(j,i))_{j,i\in G}$ is a stochastic matrix.
 We will refer to the solution $(X_t)_{t\geq0}$ of~\eqref{eq:X} as $(G,m,\mu,\sigma^2)$-process.
 In appropriate timescales and for suitable choices of $\mu$ and $\sigma^2$, the component $X_t(i)$ describes the (rescaled) {\em population size} on island $i\in G$ at time $t\geq 0$, or the relative frequency of a genetic type that is present on island $i\in G$ at time $t\geq 0$.
 The linear interaction term on the right-hand side of~\eqref{eq:X} models a {\em mass flow} between the islands, which might be caused by migration of individuals or a flow of genes.
 Here we will use a picture from population dynamics.
 The coefficient $\sigma^2(x)$ then is the infinitesimal variance of the local population size given its current value $x\in[0,\infty)$.
-A classical case is Feller's branching diffusions where $\sigma^2(x)= {\rm const}\cdot x$ for $x\in[0,\infty)$.
-Moreover the drift term $\mu$ describes the growth rate of a local population apart from immigration from other islands and emigration.
+A classical case are Feller's branching diffusions where $\sigma^2(x)= {\rm const}\cdot x$ for $x\in[0,\infty)$.
+Moreover the drift term $\mu$ describes the mean growth rate of a local population apart from immigration from other islands and emigration.
 A prototypical example is $\mu(x) = x(K-x)$, i.e. logistic growth.
-The migration matrix $m(i,j)_{i,j\in G}$ is assumed to be a stochastic matrix.